-The government has published a new tri-service Armed Forces Covenant.
-The first of its kind, it sets the tone for government policy aimed at improving the support available for the armed forces community.
-Visit the Ministry of Defence website for more information about the
+The government has published a tri-service Armed Forces Covenant which sets the tone for government policy aimed at improving the support available for the armed forces community.
+Visit the Ministry of Defence website or the Armed Forces Covenant website for more information.

 Who can take part?